 Grace Publishing, 2018.
 197 pages.

 I was leery of reading this book.
 The author comes across on Facebook as unduly angry.
 (I think he would say that he is properly angry.)
-I’m a universalist who attends an evangelical church, and I would like to think my church is not so bad as the “conservative Evangelical churches” he rails against.
+I’m a universalist who attends an evangelical church, and I would like to think they are not so bad as the “conservative Evangelical churches” he rails against.
 I do love that they did not make me sign a statement of faith when I joined the church, but only asked me if I had accepted Jesus as my Lord and Savior.
 (I have.)
 They knew I’m a universalist and let me join anyway.
 At times, the pastor has gone out of his way to make it clear that there is no one “Christian” political view.
-We are a community of people who love Jesus and are trying to follow Him together – and a wide variety of political views, and, yes, even a wide variety of theological views are included within our body.
+We are a community of people who love Jesus and are trying to follow Him together – and a wide variety of political views, and, yes, even theological views are included within our body.

 I don’t agree with every point of doctrine in Chris Kratzer’s book, either.
-But to be honest, my views seem to agree at many more points with his than they do with standard Evangelical teaching, even at my own church.
-So I appreciated how his teaching applies those beliefs to life – and points out where Evangelical theology can trap you into not living a grace-filled life.
+But to be honest, my views seem to agree at many more points with his than they do with standard evangelical teaching, even at my own church.
+So I appreciated how his teaching applies those beliefs to life – and points out where evangelical theology can trap you into not living a grace-filled life.

 All that is to say, I don’t believe in every point he teaches – but I found many wonderful things in this book.
 And I wrote a long review, because I wanted to be reminded of all that he said.
 (I finished reading the book a couple weeks ago.)